backslashphp/demo/README.md

 [5] Grammar (0/4)
 ```

-As you play with the app, you may open the SQLite database in your favourite IDE to inspect its content.
+As you play with the scripts, you may open the SQLite database in your favourite IDE to inspect its content.

 To understand how all parts of the application are connected, take a look
 at [src/Infrastructure/Container.php](https://github.com/backslashphp/demo/blob/2.x/src/Infrastructure/Container.php).